JoepVanlier/Hackey-Machines/README.md

 On other OS-es, look for the file FX_list.lua in your %APPDATA%/REAPER/Scripts/Routing tools/MachineView.
 Edit the file according to the same format.

 ## Usage
 Hackey Machines provides an alternative way for visualizing and manipulating the routing in REAPER.
-Adding new synths/effects from the GUI is not yet supported.

 ![Control Surfaces](https://i.imgur.com/VXhQdzy.png)